Nations agree landmark deal to cut potent greenhouse gases

 Kerry also acknowledged that HFCs had turned out not to be the best solution for the problem of ozone depletion.

-"We replaced the ozone depleting substances, but we came to understand the hard way that HFCs may be safe for the ozone layer but they are disastrous for our climate, in many cases thousands of times more damaging than carbon dioxide," he said.
+"We replaced the ozone depleting substances, but we came to understand the hard way that HFCs may be safe for the ozone layer, but they are disastrous for our climate, in many cases thousands of times more damaging than carbon dioxide," he said.

-Used in everyday household items like fridges and air conditioners, he said, "in a single year, these substances emit as much CO2 equivalent as nearly 300 coal-fired power plants."
+Used in everyday household items such as refrigerators and air conditioners, he said, "in a single year, these substances emit as much CO2 equivalent as nearly 300 coal-fired power plants."

-The head of Rwanda's climate change unit, Faustin Munyazikwiye also welcomed the world's commitment on HFCs after long hours of negotiations in Kigali.
+The head of Rwanda's climate change unit, Faustin Munyazikwiye, also welcomed the world's commitment on HFCs after long hours of negotiations in Kigali.

 "We did it!" he tweeted.